Opinion: Joe Burrow's Heisman acceptance speech paid homage to adopted Louisianans, new and old roots

 Since so much of Louisiana culture is rooted in its long Cajun history, people without deep family roots here can often struggle with calling themselves “true” Louisianans.
 I have certainly experienced this.
 Even simple things, like not calling my grandfather “Paw Paw,” makes me feel like an outsider.

-More admirable than the ease with which Burrow adopted Louisiana as a home, however, is Burrow's recognition of the classmates he left behind in Athens, Ohio.
-His acknowledgment of his old classmates' struggles with food insecurity exemplifies Burrow's humility, gratitude and deep-seated concern for the people he identifies as his own.
+More admirable than the ease with which Burrow adopted Louisiana as a home is Burrow’s recognition of the classmates he left behind in Athens, Ohio.
+His acknowledgment of his old classmates’ struggles with food insecurity exemplifies Burrow’s humility, gratitude and deep-seated concern for the people he identifies with.

 Loyalty and belongingness are often conflated as synonyms in the sports world, but as Burrow showed in his Heisman acceptance speech, there is an important distinction between the two virtues.
 Burrow’s heart belongs to Ohio and Louisiana, but his loyalty undeniably runs deep for LSU.